-The UNAA is launching it’s Reconciliation Action Plan (RAP) on 13 October 2019 in Adelaide.
+The UNAA launched it’s Reconciliation Action Plan (RAP) on 13 October 2019 in Adelaide.

 Reconciliation and the rights of Indigenous Peoples is central to the work of the United Nations and supporting Aboriginal and Torres Strait Islander Peoples is fundamental to the work of the United Nations Association of Australia (UNAA).